Azerbaijan: Art

-Azerbaijani art is represented by a wide range of handicrafts, such as chasing, jeweling, engraving in metal, carving in wood, stone, or bone, carpet-making, lasing, pattern weaving and printing, and knitting and embroidery.
-Each of these types of decorative art, evidence of the endowments of the Azerbaijan nation, is very much in favor here.
-Many interesting facts pertaining to the development of arts and crafts in Azerbaijan were reported by numerous merchants, travelers, and diplomats who had visited these places at different times.
+Azerbaijani art is represented by a wide range of handicrafts, such as chasing, jewelling, engraving in metal, carving in wood, stone, or bone, carpet-making, lasing, pattern weaving and printing, and knitting and embroidery.
+Each of these types of decorative art, evidence of the endowments of the Azerbaijan nation, is very much in favour here.
+Many interesting facts pertaining to the development of arts and crafts in Azerbaijan were reported by numerous merchants, travellers, and diplomats who had visited these places at different times.

 The Azerbaijani carpet is a traditional handmade textile of various sizes, with a dense texture and a pile or pile-less surface, whose patterns are characteristic of Azerbaijan's many carpet-making regions.
 In November 2010 the Azerbaijani carpet was proclaimed a Masterpiece of Intangible Heritage by UNESCO.
 Azerbaijani carpets can be categorized under several large groups and a multitude of subgroups.
 Scientific research of the Azerbaijani carpet is connected with the name of Latif Karimov, a prominent Soviet-era scientist and artist.